 Oracle APEX Automations enable applications to utilize the oracle job scheduler from a Graphical User Interface using a package built on top of the dbms_scheduler called APEX_AUTOMATION.
 To manage scheduled jobs and view the internals of the job scheduler can be a complicated process.
 Oracle APEX automations makes it a breeze.

 Most businesses need the ability to receive alerts or update records when employees are terminated, or send notifications to the marketing team when a new business lead comes in.
 Automations are the way to handle these items.
-There are limitless capabilities using PL/SQL code togather data and transform that data.
-At a high-level overview, automations are a set of steps that can be ran on a schedule and trigger based off of the query results that are retrieved
+There are limitless capabilities using PL/SQL code together data and transform that data.
+At a high-level overview, automations are a set of steps that can be run on a schedule and trigger based off of the query results that are retrieved

 Steps to Create your First Simple Automation

-In this demonstration we will create an automation to insert records into another table when an employee has left the company.
+In this demonstration we will create an automation to insert records into another table when an employee leaves the company.
 The demonstration below requires that you have a data set that has an employee table with information about the employee and a column containing termination date data.
 In our example that column is entitled: termination_date